 When the system is locked, access to the above menus will be denied unless the correct password is entered.
-The Model DF868 is shipped with a default password.
+The Model DF868 is shipped with a default password, which is given at the end of this chapter.
 For increased security, the default password should be changed.